+Describes stimuli that more closely resemble real life, like movies, but lack some experimental control.
 In the current study, we test the response of language regions to dialogue by taking a maximal contrast approach: comparing responses to a dyad of alternating speakers (dialogue) versus responses to speech from a single speaker (monologue) using rich, naturalistic, multimodal video stimuli.
 Both the monologue and the dialogue videos involve rich contexts (e.g., different topics, settings), distinct individuals (e.g., unique characteristics, voices, and mannerisms), and communicative information (e.g., language, gestures).
-One difference is the intended target - in dialogue, the characters are speaking to each other, whereas in the monologue videos, the characters are addressing the viewer.
-The 'directedness' of speech is a salient cue, even for young children who tend to learn better from child-directed speech (Shneidman et al., 2013; Weisleder & Fernald, 2013).
-In dialogue, there are also additional features not present in monologue: two individuals - with distinct perspectives, knowledge, goals, and beliefs - interact with each other, cooperating to establish common ground in conversation, building off each other's responses, and sometimes interrupting each other.
-Multimodal language comprehension, especially in dialogue, is hypothesized to involve both domain-general and domain-specific mechanisms, which leads to faster processing of multimodal than unimodal language (for review, see (Holler & Levinson, 2019)).
-While domain-specific language regions in the brain may help with comprehension of multimodal dialogue interactions, if these regions are sensitive to features of dialogue other than linguistic content, then we would expect higher responses in these regions to dialogue.
+One difference is the intended target-in dialogue, the characters are speaking to each other, whereas in the monologue videos, the characters are addressing the viewer.
+The directedness of speech is a salient cue, even for young children, who tend to learn better from child-directed speech (Shneidman et al., 2013; Weisleder & Fernald, 2013).
+In dialogue, there are also additional features not present in monologue: two individuals-with distinct perspectives, knowledge, goals, and beliefs-interact with each other, cooperating to establish common ground in conversation, building off each other's responses, and sometimes interrupting each other.
+Multimodal language comprehension, especially in dialogue, is hypothesized to involve both domain-general and domain-specific mechanisms, which lead to faster processing of multimodal than unimodal language (for review, see Holler & Levinson, 2019).
+While domain-specific language regions in the brain may help with comprehension of multimodal dialogue interactions, if these regions are sensitive to features of dialogue other than linguistic content, then we would expect greater responses in these regions to dialogue than to monologue.

 In this study, we directly compared activity in adults' left-hemisphere cortical language regions while they watched naturalistic excerpts of dialogue and monologue (Experimental Task 1).
-We created a block-design task with videos of two characters (from Sesame Street) engaging in either a dialogue or two separate monologues, with the audio for each utterance played normally (forward) or temporally reversed (backward).
-The contrast of forward versus backward speech is a standard manipulation of comprehensibility in auditory language tasks (e.g., (Bedny et al., 2011; Moore-Parks et al., 2010; Olulade et al., 2020)).
+We created a block-design task with videos of two characters (from Sesame Street; Ganz Cooney et al., 1969-present) engaging in either a dialogue or two separate monologues, with the audio for each utterance played normally (forward) or temporally reversed (backward).
+The contrast of forward versus backward speech is a standard manipulation of comprehensibility in auditory language tasks (e.g., Bedny et al., 2011; Moore-Parks et al., 2010; Olulade et al., 2020).
 The key innovation is that we played forward versus backward speech temporally aligned to match naturalistic videos.
-By comparing responses across the four conditions - forward dialogue, forward monologue, backward dialogue, and backward monologue - we could ask whether there was either a main effect of dialogue (versus monologue), or an interaction between dialogue and language comprehensibility (forward versus backward).
-We predicted that regions sensitive to dialogue processing should show greatest activity when viewing videos of forward dialogue, compared to both forward monologue (contains language but not social interaction required for dialogue) and backwards dialogue (contains dyadic social interaction but not comprehensible language required for dialogue).
+By comparing responses across the four conditions-forward dialogue, forward monologue, backward dialogue, and backward monologue-we could ask whether there was either a main effect of dialogue (versus monologue) or an interaction between dialogue and language comprehensibility (forward versus backward).
+We predicted that regions sensitive to dialogue processing should show greatest activity when viewing videos of forward dialogue, compared to both forward monologue (contains language but not social interaction required for dialogue) and backward dialogue (contains dyadic social interaction but not comprehensible language required for dialogue).